Libensemble/libe-community-examples/README.md

 3. #### DEAP-NSGA-II
    *Optimization Generator Function*

-   A persistent generator function that incorporates [DEAP](https://github.com/DEAP/deap), an evolutionary computation framework, and the NSGA-II multi-objective optimization strategy.
-The generator evaluates the "fitness" of current population members and requests their evaluation with libEnsemble's manager.
-The manager returns corresponding "fitness values".
+   A persistent generator function that interfaces with the [DEAP](https://github.com/DEAP/deap), evolutionary algorithms as generator functions.
+This example demonstrates the NSGA-II multi-objective optimization strategy.
+The generator evaluates the "fitness" of current population members and requests their evaluation from the libEnsemble's manager.
+The manager returns corresponding "fitness values" for each objective.

    Originally included in libEnsemble v0.7.0.
 The most recent version was distributed with libEnsemble v0.8.0.
 See [here](https://github.com/Libensemble/libensemble/blob/v0.8.0/libensemble/tests/regression_tests/test_deap_nsga2.py).